SciCatProject/documentation/Development/Login.md

 The login method needs to be defined in the client configuartion (environment file) usign the field `externalAuthEndpoint`.
 For example `externalAuthEndpoint: "/auth/msad"`.
 See [loopback docs](https://loopback.io/doc/en/lb3/Third-party-login-using-Passport.html)

 For non-third party logins defined, no UserIdentity is created.
-These are special users for admin purposes including beamline specific users for ingrstion etc.
+These are special users for admin purposes including beamline specific users for ingestion etc.
-These users should be defined in a sperate secrets repo in a file called functionalAccounts.json and are read by createFunctionalAccounts.js in catamel e.g.
+These users should be defined in a seperate secrets repo in a file called functionalAccounts.json and are read by createFunctionalAccounts.js in catamel e.g.
 ```
     [{
         "account": "admin",